heraclixus/Ocean_TimeSeries_Graph/README.md

 # Dataset
 Multivariate time series in `data/indices_ocean_19_timeseries.csv` that includes 19 time series sampled from 1951 to 2023, with interval of one month.
+Currently, we use year 2010 as the cutoff for train and test split; for time series forecasting, we use a window size of 12 (one year forecast) and training window of 24 (2 years).

 # Models
 We want to study the dynamical interaction between different ocean indices, using a Graph Neural Network (GNN) and perform __symbolic regression__ on the learned GNN to extract interpretable dynamical system information.
 Baselines: